 - Offers 13″ of clearance for under-bed storage

 - Doesn’t offer much style

-- May not be suitable for obese users
+- May not be suitable for those who are overweight

-2. Classic Brands Adjustable Comfort Bed Base, Queen
+2. Runner Up – Classic Brands Adjustable Comfort Bed Base, Queen

 - Adjustable head and foot

 - Offers massage feature

 3. Best Style – Zipcode Design Colby Platform Bed